Santa Clara Pedestrian Undercrossing

 Project Description & Purpose

-VTA is currently building an extension to the existing Santa Clara Station undercrossing and a new approach ramp, which will allow pedestrians and cyclists to access the Caltrain/ACE/Capitol Corridor platform and El Camino Real from Brokaw Road.
+VTA has completed building an extension to the existing Santa Clara Station undercrossing along with a new approach ramp, which allows pedestrians and cyclists to access the Caltrain/ACE/Capitol Corridor platform and El Camino Real from Brokaw Road.

-Similar to a tunnel, the planned undercrossing extension will be approximately 80 feet long, and will run under three Union Pacific Railroad (UPRR) tracks.
-In conjunction with the planned underpass extension, an open-air ramp of approximately 250 feet long will connect Brokaw Road to the tunnel structure.
+Similar to a tunnel, the undercrossing extension is approximately 80 feet long, and runs under three Union Pacific Railroad (UPRR) tracks.
+In conjunction with the underpass extension, an open-air ramp of approximately 250 feet long connects Brokaw Road to the tunnel structure.

 Below is an aerial photograph of the Santa Clara train station and construction area.

 Construction of the underpass took place around the clock over Thanksgiving weekend: the night of Wednesday, November 23 through 4am on Monday, November 28.
 Construction of the ramp extension will begin in November 2016.
 Finishes to the undercrossing and the ramp itself will be completed and open to the public in Summer 2017.

 The $13.8M project cost will draw from Measures A and B, The City of San Jose, State and Federal Sources, Safe Routes to Transit, the Transportation Fund for Clean Air, and Hunter Properties.

 The Big Reveal | July 30, 2017 View Photos of the grand opening on our Flickr account

 On November 2, 2016 the first shovels full of dirt were tossed to break ground on the Santa Clara Pedestrian Undercrossing.